visulima/visulima/.github/ISSUE_TEMPLATE/freestyle.md

 ---
-name: Freestyle Report
+name: "Freestyle Report"
-about: Create a report to help us improve
+about: "Create a report to help us improve"
-labels: 'Type: pending triage' # This will automatically assign the 'pending triage' label
+labels: "s: pending triage" # This will automatically assign the 'pending triage' label
 ---